Urvashi Verma

 Urvashi - your physics tutor

 Hello!
 I am Urvashi, a professional educator with an M.Sc. in Chemistry and a Bachelor of Education (B.Ed.).
 My background in the sciences allows me to bring a unique, logic-driven perspective to Physics, helping students master both the theory and the mathematical application of the subject.
-With four years of school teaching experience and a history of tutoring international students, I specialize in making Physics accessible.
+With six years of school teaching experience and a history of tutoring international students, I specialize in making Physics accessible.
 I cover everything from foundational Mechanics to advanced Optics, Electromagnetism, and Modern Physics.
 I believe that if you can visualize a problem, you can solve it; therefore, I prioritize "Logic over Memorization."
 My Teaching Approach: • Visual Learning: I use ray diagrams, free-body diagrams, and step-by-step flowcharts to simplify complex motion and forces. • Conceptual Clarity: We break down laws (like Newton's or Faraday's) into relatable, real-world examples. • Exam Strategy: I focus on avoiding common pitfalls and mastering the mathematical precision required for top grades. • Patient Mentorship: I provide a supportive environment tailored to your pace, ensuring no question goes unanswered.
 Physics is the key to understanding the universe.
 My goal is to give you the tools and confidence to excel in your exams and develop a genuine love for the subject.
 Let’s work together to reach your academic goals!

 Urvashi graduated from PUNJABI UNIVERSITY PATIALA